 There are several youth program participants attending Conferences at Williams during the summer.
 It is inappropriate for summer students to host these young people in their rooms or to be hosted in the young people's rooms.
 It is also inappropriate to invite these young people to student events that include alcohol.

-Applications for student housing for Summer 2023 will be available in the Williams Housing Portal from March 1, 2023, through Friday, March 24, 2023, at 5 PM.
+• Applications for student housing for Summer 2024 will be available in the Housing Portal from February 28, 2024, through Friday, April 5, 2024, at 5 PM.
 Notice of approval or denial will be sent via email.
-Actual assignments are made by the Office of Student Life.
+Actual assignments are made by Residential Life & Housing.

 All Dates and Times are Subject to Change